zain-osscdr/Machine-Learning-Models/README.md

 The objective is to analyze the relationship between available personal and demographic features and medical insurance charges.

 🛠️ Technologies

-The notebooks use the Python machine learning ecosystem, including:

 Python
 Jupyter Notebook
 NumPy